platypus-ucsd/platypus-ucsd.github.io/docs/library/marx/marx-1847-coming-upheaval.markdown

 Do not say that social movement excludes political movement.
 Thereis never a political movement which is not at the same time social.

 It is only in an order of things in which there are no more classes and class antagonisms that *social evolutions* will cease to be *political revolutions*.
-Till then, on the eve of every general reshuffling ofsociety, the last word of social science will always be:
+Till then, on the eve of every general reshuffling of society, the last word of social science will always be:

 > “Le combat ou la mort; la lutte sanguinaire ou le neant.
 C’est ainsique la quéstion est invinciblement posée.”
 >